Knowledge Hub

 Accuracy

-There’s no point in collecting data that’s inaccurate, you may as well not have it.
-Charities should check what they have is accurate and useful for the purposes of why they are processing that personal data.
+There’s no point in collecting data that’s inaccurate; you may as well not have it.
+Charities should verify that the information they have is accurate and useful for the purposes for which they are processing that personal data.

 Retention

-Personal data should not be stored longer than necessary, charities should review their retention schedules and store only what they need and in accordance with local retention and privacy laws.
+Personal data should not be stored longer than necessary.
+Charities should review their retention schedules and store only the information they need, ensuring compliance with local retention and privacy laws.
 The reasons for storage should be justified.

 Security

-Charities should ensure that data is protected, and access should be on a need-to-know basis, i.e., those that have a legitimate reason to have access to it.
-Data sharing should be done securely, and charities should use encrypted, and password protected files for sharing data, to ensure it’s not compromised.
+Charities should ensure that data is protected and access is granted on a need-to-know basis, i.e., only to those who have a legitimate reason to access it.
+Data sharing should be done securely, and charities should use encrypted and password-protected files for sharing data to ensure it remains secure and not compromised.

 Training

-Charities should ensure those that are trusted with responsibilities of processing personal data should be provided with GDPR training to ensure technical and organisational measures are adhered to.
+Charities should ensure that those entrusted with processing personal data are provided with GDPR training to ensure that technical and organisational measures are adhered to.
 Each person has their part to play in an organisation where personal data is being processed, it may be considered necessary to train all staff and volunteers, but the level of training may differ dependant on job roles, for example, some roles may require a more in-depth training if they handle a lot of personal data on a daily basis.

 Accountability

 Records demonstrate compliance.
-Whether some projects or documents are a work in progress or complete, it would be necessary to keep records of these documents as well as processing activities, to be able to prove compliance and adherence to the GDPR.
+Whether some projects or documents are in progress or complete, it is necessary to keep records of these documents, as well as processing activities, to prove compliance and adherence to the GDPR.

 Legitimate Interest Assessments - How do they apply to Charities?

-Charities may often find 'legitimate interest' as being the most flexible lawful basis for processing, but it cannot be assumed it will always be the most appropriate.
+Charities may often find 'legitimate interest' to be the most flexible lawful basis for processing, but it cannot be assumed that it will always be the most appropriate.

-A Legitimate Interest Assessment can assist charities in assuring they are legitimately processing personal data and demonstrate compliance.
+A Legitimate Interest Assessment can help charities ensure they are legitimately processing personal data and demonstrate compliance.

 The ICO recommends applying the following three questions when considering legitimate interests as a lawful basis: